olivere/greeter/README.md

 $ ./greeter -id=C
 ```

-2. Start a client in an infinite loop:
+Step 2.
+Start a client in an infinite loop:

 ```sh
 $ while true; do ./greeter -client; sleep 1; done
 ```

+You should now see replies from a random service (A, B, or C) as micro uses
+a random selector by default.

-Now start and stop services as you like, and see how the client reacts.
+Now experiment with it and e.g. start and stop services, and see how the client reacts.

 # License